How to Exfoliate Skin (and Why It's So Important)

 Gentle scrubs, soft cleansing brushes, or a soft washcloth are the exception because they don’t damage skin, but even those are best used as an extra cleansing step, not as a replacement for what a well-formulated exfoliant with glycolic acid or salicylic acid can do.

-Scrubs simply work on the very surface of skin can can’t reach the multiple layers of built up dead skin cells and into the pore to really change skin for the better in so many ways.
+Scrubs simply work on the very surface of skin and can’t reach the multiple layers of built up dead skin cells and into the pore to really change skin for the better in so many ways.

 Still Wondering How to Find the Best Exfoliant